sliu750/6730-Data-Vis-Team-Project/README.md

         height="600"
         frameborder="0"></iframe>
 <br><br>
-This progress demonstrate that agriculture can meet the world's growing demands.
+This progress demonstrate that agriculture can meet the world's growing demands and we can learn from the countries that achieved large improvements.
 However, sustainable agriculture- achieving productivity gains while minmizing greenhouse gas emissions, protecting water quality, and preserving biodiversity- remains a critical challenge.

 # Sources